Michele-Curci/DNLP-Project/README.md

 The repository is divided into three folders:

-1. Extension1: contains all the code for the first extension, “entity enrichment”
+1. Extension1: contains all the code for the first extension, “entity enrichment”.
-2. Extension2: contains all the code for the second extension, “domain shift from single sentences to abstracts”
+2. Extension2: contains all the code for the second extension, “domain shift from single sentences to abstracts”.
-3. Datasets: contains all the results file and the original files taken by ASKQE work
+3. Datasets: contains all the results file and the original files taken by ASKQE work.

 ## **Extension 1**